 Kinds of Failure

 Computers in general are known to fail in spectacular and interesting ways.
-Some bugs are just a simple mistake while writing code, or configuring an application.
+Some bugs are just a simple mistake while writing code, or .
 Others are much more complex.

 Let's take a moment to review various kinds of failure.